Don't Lie to Me

-"Don't Lie to Me" is the lead single from the 2018 Barbra Streisand album Walls.
+"Don't Lie to Me" is a song by American singer-songwriter Barbra Streisand.
+It was released as the lead single from her 2018 album Walls.
 It criticizes the presidency of Donald Trump.
 A remix by Dave Audé spent twelve weeks on the US Dance Club chart.

 Production

 "I just can't stand what's going on.
 His assault on our democracy, our institutions, our founders — I think we're in a fight. ...
 We're in a war for the soul of America."